 Step 1: Sync’d Resources: Common Access To A Predetermined Set Of Educational Resources

-An anchor for sync’d learning is the ability to have students engage a common set of educational resources curated by the teacher.
+An anchor for sync’d learning is the ability to have students engage with a common set of educational resources curated by the teacher.
 From email and browser bookmarks to more elaborate social bookmarking and curating services, the options are many.

-To enable deeper engagement, bookmarking can be supplemented by two additional features: the ability to add commentary, and the ability to freely add to one’s own collection of web resources.
+To enable deeper engagement, bookmarking can be supplemented by two additional features: the ability to add commentary, and the ability to freely add to one’s own collection of resources.

 The ability to comment on resources enables teachers to put resources in their proper context and sequence.
 Students in turn can engage with the resources with questions, reactions, answers, and thoughts.

 The initial set of resources provided by the ‘conductor’ becomes a core around which the students can start to create their personal collections, be it videos, scientific articles, or URLs of apps that provide a ‘gamified’ introduction to programming.

 Even with just these elements, a classroom may be ‘sync’d.’
 Whether loosely around a collection of resources and comments or more tightly on a page that the teacher is discussing live, the teacher can vary the interaction to create a synced experience.
 The following steps, however, would significantly ease the burden on both the teacher and the student–and support interactions not possible before.

 Step 2: Sync’d Navigation–The Same Thing At The Same Time